Scherer files bill to give Dennis Lab students their summer back, but at a cost

 DECATUR, Ill.
 (NEXSTAR) — A Decatur lawmaker is trying to make sure students from Dennis Lab Schools get their full summer vacation.

 Dennis Lab students started the school year two weeks late.
-The two Dennis Lab buildings in Decatur were found to be structurally unsafe this past summer.
-The district set up modular classrooms for students, but they were not ready by the official start of the school year.
+The two Dennis Lab buildings in Decatur were found to be structurally unsafe this past summer and the district set up modular classrooms for students.
+But they were not ready by the official start of the school year.

 Since they started two weeks late, the students are also scheduled to go two weeks longer in this summer.

-“However many days it takes to make up those maybe 10 last days of school, and then that way, their last day would be the same as everyone else’s,” Scherer said.
-‘And in so many ways, I think that would be a much better solution.”
+“However many days it takes to make up those maybe 10 lost days of school, and then that way, their last day would be the same as everyone else’s,” Scherer said.
+“And in so many ways, I think that would be a much better solution.”

 Scherer said Decatur Public School Superintendent Dr. Rochelle Clark brought her the idea.
 She wants to call the bill in October when lawmakers return to Springfield for their Fall veto session.